SidOfc/carbon.nvim/README.md

 the `count`_nth_ directory from the left as base.
 See `:h carbon-buffer-delete` for more details.

+# File icons

+Carbon provides builtin support for [nvim-tree/nvim-web-devicons](https://github.com/nvim-tree/nvim-web-devicons).
+See `:h carbon-setting-file-icons` for more information.

 # Development

 The following dependencies must be installed before you can work on carbon.nvim: